CompileZero/JS-For-Humans/README.md

 already too many?

 Don‘t worry, I‘ll answer the question.
-But before that, let‘s take a quick rewind of how my dreadful JavaScript Journey.
+But before that, let‘s take a quick rewind of my dreadful JavaScript Journey.

 Well, I had a very modest beginning with JavaScript.
 For days on end, I couldn‘t understand where I exactly needed to use JavaScript.
 Learning HTML & CSS was